Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.34 degrees Kelvin in August 2025, versus 0.35 in July.
+In both land and oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.34 degrees Kelvin in August 2025, compared to 0.35 in the previous month.

 Sample.
-In the monthly time series presented in the plot, there are 2,108 records.
-The series covers the time period stretching from January 1850 to August 2025.
+In the monthly series shown in the graph, there are 2,108 data points in total.
+The time range covered by the series is from January 1850 to August 2025.

 Latest values